refinedev/refine/documentation/docs/api-reference/core/hooks/authentication/useGetIdentity.md

 <br/>

-You can access identity data like below.
+You can access identity data like below:

 ```tsx
 // highlight-next-line